sbechara/introduction_to_engineering/Chapter1/Chapter_1.md

 There are lots of college majors and it can be difficult to pick a potentially life long career when you are a freshman in college.
 I get it.
 But take some time to reflect.

 > Discussion 1.4: Do you have what it takes?
+> Use these questions to reflect on:
+> What are your strengths?
+> What are your weaknesses?
+> Do you have good time management skills?
+> Are you ok with studying for long hours and working on hard problems without easy solutions?
+> Use this self reflection to make sure that you are in the right place.
+There are no right or wrong answers to these questions.
+They are simply for you to start having a conversation with your self about what is right for you.

 ## Non Cognitive Skills For Success